BachiLi/redner/README.md

 # redner

-redner is a differentiable Monte Carlo renderer that can take the derivatives of rendering output with respect to arbitrary scene parameters.
-One of the major use of redner is for inverse rendering (hence the name redner) through gradient descent.
+redner is a differentiable Monte Carlo renderer that can take the derivatives of rendering output with respect to arbitrary scene parameters, that is, you can backpropagate from the image to your 3D scene.
+One of the major usages of redner is inverse rendering (hence the name redner) through gradient descent.
+A distinct feature of redner is that it is physically-based -- which means it simulates photons and produce realistic lighting phenomena, such as shadow and global illumination.

-For more details on the renderer, what it can do, and the techniques it used for computing the derivatives, please look at the paper:
+For more details on the renderer, what it can do, and the techniques it used for computing the derivatives, please take a look at the paper:
 "Differentiable Monte Carlo Ray Tracing through Edge Sampling", Tzu-Mao Li, Miika Aittala, Fredo Durand, Jaakko Lehtinen [https://people.csail.mit.edu/tzumao/diffrt/]
 Since the submission we have improved the renderer a bit.
 In particular we implemented a CUDA backend and accelerated